 Problems with professors or courses

 - Students who experience problems with a professor should begin by talking with the professor.
-If further action is required, students should speak with the chair of the department followed by the Provost and Dean of the College.
+If further action is required, students should speak with the chair of the department followed by contacting the office of the Provost and Dean of the College.